Enso21/Stories/docs/markdown/ryan-quotes.md

 > Me: If you could go back in time and tell your 10 year old self anything, what would it be?
 >
 > Ryan: What is that, 4th or 5th [grade]?
-Danig, I was cracked at chess.
+Dang, I was cracked at chess.

 > If taste could kill.